sourhub226/linux-shell-scripts/README.md

-## Linux shell scripts for computer engineering students
+## Linux shell scripts
+Essential linux shell scripting programs for students pursuing a degree in computer engineering.

 All codes are tested and executed successfully.